Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 Operational Independence

-Admin portal enables institutional self-management — a prerequisite for scalable unit economics across deployments.
+Both deployments operate without on-site QuantumLife support staff.
+The admin layer enables institutional self-management, a prerequisite for scalable unit economics across markets.